 Island of Hawai’i

-Robert Ke’anokealakahikikapoleikamaka’opua Ka’upu IV (pictured on the right) was born and raised in Keaukaha on the island of Hawai’i.
+Robert Ke’anokealakahikikapoleikamaka’opua Ka’upu IV (pictured on the right in first picture) was born and raised in Keaukaha on the island of Hawai’i.
 At the early age of six years old, Ke’ano started his hula journey at the little community church in his hometown.
 As a haumana of Kumu Hula Rae Fonseca and Johnny Lum Ho, Ke’ano served as an ‘olapa, ho’opa’a, alaka’i, musician, as well as a choreographer throughout the years.
 He has also participated in various hula competitions including the Merrie Monarch Hula Festival, Lili’uokalani Keiki Hula Competition, and E Ho’i Mai I Ka Piko Hula World Hula Competition, with his respective halau, where they have won many group and solo awards.

 Ke'ano has performed across the globe including the continental United States, Japan, Tahiti, Mexico, New Zealand, and Europe.

 In 2002, Ke’ano relocated to Honolulu to dance in some of Hawai’i’s most prestigious production shows, and to pursue a career in Cosmetology.
 He is a licensed hairstylist and makeup artist, having styled many different celebrities, Kumu Hula, and halau for the past 15 years.
 His enduring love for hula has led him to complete ‘ūniki ceremonies in August 2008 under Kumu Hula Hokulani Holt.
 He is now a Kumu Hula, along with Lono Padilla, of Hālau Hi’iakaināmakalehua based in O’ahu.